Expand mobile version menu

 Patent examiner Marsha Black says the hours are pretty flexible.
 "The working day is 7.5 hours.
 You are required to be present during core hours [9:30 am to 3:30 p.m.].
 A compressed workweek, part time and work at home are also possible."

-Leo Boudreau of the U.S. PTO started in 1969 as a novice examiner.
+Leo Boudreau of the U.S. PTO started as a novice examiner.
 "After six years working as an apprentice and reporting to experienced examiners, I was granted the authority to make judgments on my own about what was and was not patentable," he says.

 "I became what is known as a primary examiner.
 It still takes six years to reach that lofty plateau."